-Our research focuses on, comparative genomics, gene regulation, networks of gene, protein and metabolite interactions in cellular aging and age-related diseases and linking composition of nutrition to molecular mechanism of aging.
-More specifically we try to understand the molecular and cellular basis for aging with the goal to identify novel molecular targets in aging pathways that will provide targets for clinical intervention in the future.
-Our work explores hypotheses that are best addressed through high-throughput assays and necessitate significant computational efforts to understand cellular processes that drives aging.
+Our research focuses on metabolism, comparative genomics, gene regulation, networks of gene, protein, and metabolite interactions in cellular aging and age-related diseases, and linking the composition of nutrition (interventions) to the molecular mechanism of aging.
+More specifically, we try to understand the molecular and cellular basis for aging with the goal of identifying novel molecular targets in aging pathways that will provide targets for clinical intervention for age-associated diseases such as Alzheimer's disease and cancer in the future.
+Our work explores hypotheses that are best addressed through high-throughput unbiased screenings in various aging models, including yeast, worms, mammalian cell culture, and mice, along with computational biology approaches to understand cellular processes that drive aging.

-(i) Select candidate molecular determinants of aging (gene, protein, metabolite sets) through systems-level studies and generate hypotheses based on the findings from yeast model,
+(i) Select candidate molecular determinants of aging (gene, protein, metabolite sets) through systems-level studies/screenings and generate hypotheses based on the findings from invertebrate models,

-(ii) and validate lifespan extension and characterize mechanistic models for selected gene/protein orthologs and identified yeast cell metabolites in worm, fly and cell culture model,
+(ii) validate life- and healthspan extension and characterize mechanistic models for selected gene/protein orthologs and selected metabolites with computational biology approaches

-(iii) translate these findings into mouse model to identify genes/metabolites conferring desired biological effects, i.e. lifespan extension (estimation of the age of most tissues and cell types will be performed based on recently developed methylation clocks, which will provide faster validation of effect of molecular interventions on aging,
+(iii) translate these findings into cell culture and a mouse model to identify genes/metabolites conferring desired biological effects (i.e., lifespan and healthspan (estimation of the age of most tissues and cell types will be performed based on recently developed methylation clocks, which will provide faster validation of the effect of molecular interventions on aging),

-(iv) evaluate shorter-term surrogate phenotypes, such as molecular markers (i.e, DNA methylation changes) or age-associated defects in human such as cognitive function (i.e, processing speed), physical capability (i.e, strength, locomotion) and physiological and metabolic health (i.e, cardiovascular function, glucose metabolism).
+(iv) evaluate shorter-term surrogate phenotypes, such as molecular markers (i.e., DNA methylation changes) or age-associated defects in humans, such as cognitive function (i.e., processing speed), physical capability (i.e., strength, locomotion) and physiological and metabolic health (i.e., cardiovascular function, glucose metabolism).